 In the past year, Main Street SC has seen local interest in downtown improvement grow.
 To meet this increasing demand and to support continued progress in existing member cities, the Municipal Association of South Carolina is reorganizing Main Street SC so it can provide greater assistance tailored to each community's needs and readiness.

 Friends of Main Street

-At the startup level, any community with an identifiable Main Street district and the desire to learn the Main Street Four-Point Approach can join at the Friends of Main Street level.
-This can help them build capacity for downtown revitalization with a fee that helps them meet their budget needs.
+At the startup level, any community with an identifiable Main Street district and the desire to learn the national Main Street Four-Point Approach can join at the Friends of Main Street level.
+This can help build capacity for downtown revitalization with a fee that helps programs meet their budget needs.
 This level provides phone consultations, quarterly trainings, technical assistance a la carte and use of the state's impact reporting system.

 Classic Main Street

-At the more-engaged level, Classic Main Street, there are two ways to participate:
+At the more engaged level, Classic Main Street, there are two ways to participate:

 - Accelerated Entry.
 Communities that can demonstrate that their local program meets and administers the Main Street Four-Point Approach and that maintain an annual membership with the National Main Street Center may be accepted without the three-year Aspiring Main Street period.
 Cities must identify a point of contact/downtown liaison, and areas of emphasis that could be shared with local partners.
-For instance, an economic development team may handle business recruitment and a Chamber of Commerce may be contracted for promotional support.
-The organizational/outreach component is not required for a city-driven program, but it is an important component for a nonprofit program.

 The community's application must describe the downtown area, historical identity, goals, readiness, support and funding commitments.